 SENSORY SYSTEM AND IT’S IMPACT ON LANGUAGE DEVELOPMENT

 The one reason that could be contributing to slow progress with your child’s language development is the sensory system.
-I met with my friend and pediatric occupational therapist, Lindsay Kale from Happy Hearts Therapy, to discuss the sensory system in detail for this post.
+Here I meet with my friend and pediatric occupational therapist, Lindsay Kale from Happy Hearts Therapy.
+We discuss the sensory system in detail in this blog post.
 Lindsay specializes in sensory processing and is an amazing resource.

-We sat down for almost an hour and talked everything sensory.
-Today, I’m going to break down how it impacts language and what to do to help your child with their language development.
+We love to chat all things sensory system and language development together.
+Today, I’m breaking down how it impacts language and what to do to help your child with their language development.
 Here is a little from our interview.